 The "Reporting Principles and Standard Disclosures " and the “Implementation Manual” of the GRI G4 Sustainability Reporting Guidelines provided a useful framework for determining what to include in this website.

 Significant Changes in Operations

 In 2015, our former diabetes business was divested and our Mt.
 Vernon, Indiana facility was transferred to AstraZeneca.

 Changes in Reporting

-There have not been significant changes from previous reporting periods in the scope, boundary, or measurement methods applied in this website, or significant restatements of information provided in earlier reports.
+We are now reporting in alignment with the GRI G4 guidelines at the Core level.
+Otherwise, there have not been significant changes from previous reporting periods in the scope, boundary, or measurement methods applied in this website, or significant restatements of information provided in earlier reports.
 Bristol-Myers Squibb is committed to ongoing improvement of our EHS data gathering systems.
 As a result, our systems continue to become more robust over time.
-With 15 years of experience in public EHS reporting, we recognize the challenges faced by industry when collecting, reviewing, and analyzing data from facilities of varying size and complexity around the world.
+With over 20 years of experience in public EHS reporting, we recognize the challenges faced by industry when collecting, reviewing, and analyzing data from facilities of varying size and complexity around the world.
 When we make an improvement and change the method used to measure data, or correct data reported in previous years, we provide an explanation in the relevant performance section of this site.

 Assuring Accuracy and Reliability in Reporting